ricardonetworking/coset-mirror/README.md

-Add polygon regions drawing support in object-counting.md and minor docs update (#8885)
+Add https://youtu.be/R42s2zFtNIY to hub/datasets.md and CoreML image fix (#8085)